sonelu/poppy-seed/hardware/electronics/README.md

 This section provides details about the custom or customised electronics used in Poppy Seed.

 * [Hot-Swap board](hotswap.md): this boards are placed in the shins and they are used to control the power flow from the batteries to the Dynamixel bus allowing us to hot-swap the batteries
+* [XL hub](xlhub.md): this is a small board that allows us to connect up to 5 XL cables together and has standard 4mm mounting holes that will give us the ability to position it on the side of a servo
 * [Custom HAT with Dynamxiel bus controller, power regultors and 9DOF IMU]: this HAT (board that fits on top a Raspberry Pi) is a temporary solution until Hipi becomes avaialable
 * [Audio amplifier]:
 * [Raspberry Pi on a diet]: this is a standard Raspberry Pi with the USB and Ethernet connectors removed and replaced with some simple JST 4-pin connectors.
 This reduces significatly the weight of the board and saves a lot of space for connectivitiy (since the USB connectors are extremely bulky for our need)